pengsihua2023/HIV-1-M-SPBEnv/README.md

     python extract_feature.py

 ## Usage For Biomedical Researchers
-We deployed a trained model on a dedicated server, which is publicly available at http://www.peng-lab.org:5000/analysis, to make it easy for biomedical researcher users to utilize DeepmRNALoc in their research activity.
+We deployed a trained model on a dedicated server, which is publicly available at http://www.peng-lab.org:5000/analysis, to make it easy for biomedical researcher to perform HIV 1 subtype classification in their research.

-Users can upload their mRNA sequences to the server, and then they can quickly obtain the predicted results of the mRNA subcellular localization.
+Users can upload their mRNA sequences to the server, and then they can quickly obtain the predicted results of the HIV 1 subtype classification.

 HIV-SPBEnv is a project for HIV 1 subtype classification.
 The detailed composition of the DNA sequence data of HIV env gene is shown in Table 1.